networknt/light-doc/content/en/service/messaging/kafka/upgrade.md

 reviewed: true
 ---

-Note: After upgrade to 2.2.1, we have upgrade the testnet to 2.3.1 recently by following the same process.
+Note: After upgrade to 2.2.1, we have upgraded the testnet to 2.3.1 recently by following the same process.

 In the previous section, we have written down the steps to [install][] a Kafka cluster on test1/test2/test3 VMs.
 The installed version is 2.0.0, which was the latest at the time of the installation.